LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

         lblms --> lb1
         lbf --> lb1
         lbw --> lb1
-        lbc --> lb1
         lbo --> lb1
         lb1 <--> id2
         id2 -.
-Data Errors .-> lb1
+Errors .-> lb1
         id2 --> id3
         id3 --> id4
         id4 --> cs
         lb1 --> foi
 </div>

 In this context, I believe the FOI request is reasonable.
 Public libraries compile their own data - so let's have those individual returns.
 It won't be aggregated, it won't be quality assured, and it won't have added-value analysis.
 But, it's public data all the same.
-Fair enough?

 It was more complicated than that!
-It's obviously an unorthodox request; not just asking for how many libraries they have or something, but it's a valid request.
+It's an unorthodox request; not just asking for how many libraries they have or something, but still valid.

 The deadline was 13th October for those FOI requests to be fulfilled.
 Over half have been completed; many others are still either waiting for an initial response, or going through appeal processes.